 Between social distancing and frigid temperatures, getting outside to explore the city just isn’t happening right now.
-Fortunately, you can still soak up some of that ambience from the comfort of your bed/couch—by way of these NYC movies.
+Fortunately, you can still soak up some of that ambience from the comfort of your bed/couch—by way of these iconic new york movies.

 A classic rom-com that’s managed to hold up over time, despite the fact that it’s more than 30 years old.
 (And Cher won an Oscar for it, NBD.)

 Yes, yes, we know it’s not the original but we happen to think that Kate McKinnon in all her madcap glory is even better than the OG version.

 This sweet romance has a near-perfect rating and it’s easy to see why: With dreamy music, stellar performances and beautifully shot, this Amazon Prime flick set in 1950s Harlem ticks all the boxes.

 4. citizen Jane: Battle For The City (2016)

 Feel like becoming a more involved New Yorker but not sure where to start?
 Get inspired by this documentary about activist Jane Jacobs, who went head-to-head with city developers in the ’50s and ’60s over their plans to build a highway through downtown Manhattan.
 (The Marvelous Mrs. Maisel even gave her a shout-out.)

 Starring the late, great Broadway legend (and onetime mother of Jack Donaghy on 30 Rock), this hilarious flick about Elaine Stritch gives audiences a riveting glimpse into her life at age 86.

 6. fantastic Beasts And Where To Find Them (2016)

 OK, we realize the “New York” in which the movie takes place is a bit of a stretch.
 But you will catch an appearance of the gorgeous (and rarely glimpsed) City Hall subway station.